yutianjian/yutianjian.github.io/index.md

 You can create and save your own chess PGN files with PGN Maker.

 App can Show comments if the PGN file including comments, and Insert comments when you create PGN file.

+- How to load local PGN file to your iPhone/iPad (for SUPER CHESS BOARD)
+1. Connecting your device to your computer.
+2. If your macOS is earlier than Catalina, Open iTunes, click file sharing find the SUPER CHESS BOARD, add your PGN file to its file share document.
+3. If your macOS is Catalina or Big Sur or later, use Finder, you can drag your PGN to SUPER CHESS BOARD's file share document.

 Features